IBM/TDD-NodeJS-Containers/README.md

-# Code patterns showing TDD in Node.js and containers
+# Code patterns showing Test Driven Development( TDD ) in NodeJS and containers

-In this code pattern, we will show you how to create a world class  currency conversion microservice using TDD, NodeJS and Containers.
+In this code pattern, we will show you how to create a world class  currency conversion microservice using Test Driven Development (TDD), NodeJS and Containers.
+This see this microservice in context take a look at the [Bee Travels project](https://github.com/bee-travels)

+TDD is ... way to write code, where you write unit-tests first then implement code afterwards ...
+...

 We will attempt to use and showcase modern NodeJS development by using  [ECMA script](http://www.ecma-international.org/ecma-262/6.0/) (2015 ES6 or later) and best NPM libraries - listed in `Anatomy of this Application` section at the bottom of this page.